miking-lang/miking/KERNEL_README.md

 foo("bar")
 ```

-The running the cell will print `foobar`, as one might expect.
+Running the cell will print `foobar`, as one might expect.

 You can call the functions you have defined in Python cells in normal MCore
 cells by using the Python intrinsics (for more information on these, see